 How we are doing when it comes to planned

-8 out of 10 people are seen and treated within 18 weeks, this result falls well below the 92% of standard.
+One star - worse than the English average.
+8 out of 10 people are seen and treated within 18 weeks, this result falls below the 92% standard.

-The CCG are working with our provider organisations to ensure that patients are seen in the most appropriate setting, be that in hospital or a community setting, to help alleviate pressure points and tackle current capacity issues.
-Updated clinical pathways will ensure that referrals are only made when necessary and appropriate and the new Assist tool will enable GPs to fins up to date pathways and criteria more easily.
+The NHS Constitution describes how patients should wait no longer than 18 weeks from GP referral to treatment (RTT).
+The CCG is working with our provider organisations to ensure patients are seen in the most appropriate setting, be that in hospital or a community setting.
+This will help alleviate pressure points and tackle capacity issues.
+Updated clinical pathways will ensure referrals are only made when necessary and appropriate.
+The Assist tool will enable GPs to find up-to-date pathway guidance more easily.

-During 2017/18 we had reduced follow-up outpatient attendances by 10%.
+During 2017/18 we reduced follow-up outpatient attendances by 10%.

-Our aim is to reduce unnecessary follow up appointments in outpatients and this has been helped by increasingly offering other forms of consultation rather than the traditional face-to-face appointment, for example local providers are able to offer web based e-consultations or a follow-up telephone call
+Our aim is to reduce unnecessary follow-up appointments in outpatients and this has been helped by increasingly offering other forms of consultation rather than the traditional face-to-face appointment, for example local providers are able to offer web based e-consultations or a follow-up telephone call.

 Advice and guidance services are available for all specialties within Bradford Teaching Hospitals Foundation Trust, the trust respond to 4/5 requests within two working days.